Byron/and-rs/README.md

  + Otherwise I would have loved to use `crystal`, which to me is like a more simple Rust.
 However, it doesn't run on Windows yet.
 * `Crystal`
  + specs are good-looking and easy to write, and that comes out of the box.
+ + it's like a more ergonomic, easier to use and learn Rust.

 #### Limitations
  * This project was never tested on Windows, but _should_ work if run in an environment supporting `make` and `bash`.